kyan/kyan-jukebox-js/README.md

 ## Overview

-The Jukebox re-imagined still uses `Mopidy` but has been split into parts, Client and API, Both of which are written in `JavaScript`.
+The Jukebox re-imagined still uses `Mopidy` but has been split into parts, Client and API.
+The API is written in [TypeScript](https://www.typescriptlang.org/) and the Client currently a mix of [JavaScript](https://www.javascript.com/) and TypeScript.
 It also uses smaller events messages passed back and forth over a websocket.
 Currently both the client and API live in this one repo, but in the future it will likely split into it's component parts.

 ## Why not use an existing Mopidy frontend